median-man/Responsive-Portfolio/README.md

 ## Change Log
 ### 8/11/17
-1) Copied the hw solution files from Basic-Portfolio.
+* Copied the hw solution files from Basic-Portfolio.
-2) Filled in personal content and added image files from hw solution.
+* Filled in personal content and added image files from hw solution.

 ### 8/12/17
-3) Added higher resolution image for me.jpg.
+* Added higher resolution image for me.jpg.
 (600x600)
+* Added css for < 981px layout.
+* Added css for < 769px
-4) Added css for < 980px for general classes.
+* Added css for < 701px (accomodate long name in #masthead)